McMasterRS/lm_building-modern-SPAs/localization.md

 Now when you enter the website using URL [`localhost:3000/en-CA`](localhost:3000/en-CA), it will direct you the English version of the site, and to the French version one if you enter [`localhost:3000/fr-CA`](localhost:3000/fr-CA).
 And if you do not include a locale in the URL, i.e. [`localhost:3000`](localhost:3000), it will direct you to the English version by default as declared in the `defaultLocale` attribute above.

 ## Modify `template.tsx` and `layout.tsx`

+We will need to use `NextIntlClientProvider` to wrap the entire application so the localization would be applied to all the pages and components.

 Open `app/template.tsx` and edit its contents to the following: